DesktopECHO/ika/lineageos/docs/dynamic-display-implementation.md

 1. `tools/ika` launches ika-scrcpy with `--cuttlefish-frames-socket=...` and `--dpi=<computed-or-user-value>`.
 2. ika-scrcpy listens for SDL window resize events and debounces them.
-3. For raw Cuttlefish frames, ika-scrcpy resizes the physical Cuttlefish display by spawning:
+3. For raw Cuttlefish frames, ika-scrcpy attempts to resize the physical Cuttlefish display by spawning:

    ```bash
    cvd display resize \